 St Peter, complete with keys and the Kingdom of Heaven, he looks distinctly Pre-Raphelite.
 The background should apparently be a bright green.

-St John the Baptist with his poisoned cup and the (very small) serpent he turned what must have been a stingy measure into.
+St John the Evangelist with his poisoned cup and the (very small) serpent he turned what must have been a stingy measure into.
 The Black should be silver on this chap.
 He’s quite cartoon-like which is nice.

 St Simon with his fishing boat.